rkiel/keeping-promises/README.md

   'four' ]
 ```

 Looks like the command line arguments include the path to the `node` executable and the path to our source code file for `sort.js`.
-Our next task is to transform the array without the first element.
+Our next task is to transform the array into an array without the first element.
 We can write a function called `removeFirst` to do that transformation.

 ```JavaScript
 function removeFirst(array) {